-1.17.
-Operating - A component or system is operating if it is performing its intended function.

-1.18.
-Radiation Safety Committee (RSC) - The RSC is responsible for the administration of all Dow Midland location activities involving the use of radioactive materials and radiation sources including assuring compliance with US NRC regulations.

-1.19.
-Reactivity Limits - The reactivity limits are those limits imposed on reactor core excess reactivity.
-Quantities are referenced to a Reference Core Condition.

-1.20.
-Reactivity Worth of an Experiment - The reactivity worth of an experiment is the maximum absolute value of the reactivity change that would occur as a result of intended or anticipated changes or credible malfunctions that alter experiment position or configuration.

-1.21.
-Reactor Operating - The reactor is operating whenever it is not secured or shutdown.

-1.22.
-Reactor Safety Circuits - Reactor safety circuits are those circuits, including the associated input circuits, which are designed to initiate a reactor scram.

-1.23.
-Reactor Secured -The reactor is secured whenever:

-a) it contains insufficient fissile material present in the reactor, adjacent experiments or control rods, to attain criticality under optimum available conditions of moderation and reflection, or b) the console switch is in the "off" position, the key is removed from the switch, and the key is in the control of a licensed reactor operator or stored in a locked storage area; and sufficient control rods are inserted to assure that the reactor is subcritical by a margin greater than \$1.00 cold, without xenon; and no work is in progress involving core fuel, core structure, installed control rods or control rod drives unless those drives are physically disconnected from the control rods; and no experiments in or near the core are being moved or serviced that have, on movement, a reactivity worth exceeding \$0.75.
+- 1.20.
+Operating A component or system is operating if it is performing its intended function. - 1.21 Protective Action protective action is the initiation of a signal or the operation of equipment with in the reactor safety system in response to a parameter or condition of the reactor facility having reached a specified limit. - 1.22.
+Radiation Safety Committee (RSC) The RSC is responsible for the administration of all Dow Midland location activities involving the use of radioactive materials and radiation sources including assuring compliance with US NRC regulations. - 1.23.
+Reactivity Limits The reactivity limits are those limits imposed on reactor core excess reactivity.
+Quantities are referenced to a Reference Core Condition. - 1.24.
+Reactivity Worth of an Experiment The reactivity worth of an experiment is the maximum absolute value of the reactivity change that would occur as a result of intended or anticipated changes or credible malfunctions that alter experiment position or configuration. - 1.25.
+Reactor Operating The reactor is operating whenever it is not secured or shutdown. - 1.26.
+Reactor Safety Circuits Reactor safety circuits are those circuits, including the associated input circuits, which are designed to initiate a reactor scram. - 1.27.
+Reactor Secured The reactor is secured whenever: - a) it contains insufficient fissile material present in the reactor, adjacent experiments or control rods, to attain criticality under optimum available conditions of moderation and reflection, or - b) the console switch is in the "off" position, the key is removed from the switch, and the key is in the control of a licensed reactor operator or stored in a locked storage area; and sufficient control rods are inserted to assure that the reactor is subcritical by a margin greater than \$1.00 at reference core conditions no work is in progress involving core fuel, core structure, installed control rods or control rod drives unless those drives are physically disconnected from the control rods: and no experiments in or near the core are being moved or serviced that have, on movement, a reactivity worth exceeding \$0.75.